iTwin/iTwinUI/.changeset/fair-lamps-relax.md

 "@itwin/itwinui-css": minor
 ---

-The filter button inside a Table will now alaways be visible, instead of only being shown on hover/focus.
+The filter button inside a Table will now always be visible, instead of only being shown on hover/focus.